Ochomogo War

 The Ochomogo War was a civil war fought in Costa Rica, the first in its history, and was fought shortly after the country became independent from Spain.

 The most important event was the Battle of Ochomogo (5 April 1823) which was fought on Ochomogo Hill, from which it takes it name, to the west of Cartago, Costa Rica.
 Republican militia from San José and Alajuela led by Gregorio José Ramírez defeated conservative forces from Cartago, the colonial capital, who supported making Costa Rica part of the new Mexican Empire.
 The Republicans won the battle and San José became capital of the country, which remained independent within the Federal Republic of Central America.
+Following the Republican victory, San José's liberal elites gained greater political influence, while an emerging Costa Rican nationalist project began to develop.

 Background

 Cartago was the first Spanish settlement in Costa Rica, founded in 1563 by Juan Vázquez de Coronado.

 It was the original capital of the country.

 In 1784 the Spanish government gave San José a tobacco factory and a monopoly over tobacco products.

 After this, San José became the commercial center of Costa Rica while Cartago retained the political power.

 By 1801 Costa Rica had a population of about 50,000, most of whom lived in the Central Valley.

 Costa Rica was isolated from the outside world, and it took a month for news to arrive of the Act of Independence of Central America proclaimed on the 15 September 1821 in Guatemala.

 In May 1822 Agustín de Iturbide proclaimed himself Emperor of Mexico, with plans to extend his rule to all of Central America.
 The agrarian and aristocratic landowners of Cartago and Heredia wanted to maintain the privileges they had held under the former Spanish empire.
 They thought these would be protected under the new Mexican Empire.
 The liberal merchants of San José and Alajuela wanted to introduce a republican government.
 They preferred to remain independent of the empire.

 The leaders of the four towns of the Central Valley met and agreed to remain neutral until the situation became clearer.
 Gregorio José Ramírez, who had represented the province of Alajuela in the council that decided on the independence of Costa Rica, was hostile to joining the empire.
 He began to make military preparations.
 By March 1823 the Superior Governing Council of Costa Rica had still not declared allegiance to the emperor, and the conservatives decided to stage a coup.